KevCaz/KevCaz.github.io/content/notes/webhosting/aboutthiswebsite/index.md

 - a secondary/contextual navigation bar to help navigating through the page content;
 - the home page had to include an academic mission statement

-By the way, I looked at various website to get ideas and I would like to mention the one by [Régis Philibert](https://regisphilibert.com/fr/) cause not only it contains great posts about Hugo, it also has an awesome design!
+By the way, I looked at various website to get ideas and I would like to mention the one by [Régis Philibert](https://regisphilibert.com/fr/) because not only it contains great posts about Hugo, it also has an awesome design!